Kitchen Meat Thermometer: Guide to Perfect Cooking

 • Medium-Well: 140-150°F (60-66°C)

-Remember to factor in “carryover cooking”—the phenomenon where meat’s internal temperature continues to rise a few degrees after it’s removed from the heat.
-I typically pull my beef or lamb about 5-10 degrees before the target temperature, letting it rest for 3-5 minutes to reach perfection and allow the juices to redistribute.
+• Well-Done: 150-160°F (66-71°C)to factor in “carryover cooking”—the phenomenon where meat’s internal temperature continues to rise a few degrees after it’s removed from the heat.
+Pull beef or lamb about 5-10 degrees before the target temperature, letting it rest for 3-5 minutes to reach perfection and allow juices to redistribute.

 Pork, Veal, and Ground Meats: Getting It Right